 Lisa is also involved in a number of community organizations and charities.
 She is on the board of directors of Big Sister Boston, serves on the development board at Spaulding Rehabilitation Hospital and volunteers her time with Project 351, Children’s Hospital Boston and the Boys and Girls Clubs of Dorchester.
 Starting in 2011, Lisa began riding the annual Pan Mass Challenge to raise money for Dana Farber Cancer Institute.
 In 2002, she ran the Boston Marathon for the American Liver Foundation.

-Before joining CBS, Hughes worked as a reporter and weekend anchor at KIRO-TV in Seattle, Washington beginning in 1995.
-She was a main anchor and reporter for KBCI-TV in Boise, Idaho from 1992-1994, and was an anchor and reporter for KCBY-TV in Coos Bay, Oregon from 1991-1992.
+Before joining CBS, she worked as a reporter and weekend anchor at KIRO-TV in Seattle, a main anchor and reporter for KBCI-TV in Boise, Idaho and an anchor and reporter for KCBY-TV in Coos Bay, Oregon.

-Born in Moscow, Idaho, Hughes received a bachelor of arts in Broadcast Journalism from the University of Washington in Seattle, Washington.
-She currently resides in the Boston area with her husband, Mike, and their daughter Riley and son Dylan.
+Born in Moscow, Idaho, Lisa earned a degree in Broadcast Journalism from the University of Washington.
+She currently resides in Greater Boston with her husband, Mike, their daughter Riley and son Dylan.

 Boston’s WBZ-TV is owned and operated by CBS Television Stations, a division of CBS Corporation.